Taxation of Partnerships

 Tax on the Value of the Partnership Interest

-The capital accounts of the partners must be continually adjusted so that the proper amount of tax can be reported.
-If a partner contributes additional cash or properties to the partnership, then that partner's tax basis increases by the amount of the contribution.
+The capital accounts of the partners must be adjusted to report the proper tax amount.
+If a partner contributes additional cash or properties to the partnership, then that partner's tax basis increases by the contribution amount.
 Capital accounts are not affected by partnership debts, since if the partnership takes out a loan, then the proceeds are considered an asset offset by the liability of the debt.
 When a partner contributes property, there may be a realized gain or loss on the property to the partnership.
-However, both gains and losses are deferred by IRC §721 until the partnership is liquidated or the partner sells her share of the partnership interest.
+However, both gains and losses are deferred by IRC §721 until the partnership is liquidated or the partner sells their share of the partnership interest.

 Partnerships are rarely audited by the IRS, because the partnership does not pay taxes directly — only the partners do.
-However, if the IRS does decide to audit the partnership or any of the partners, there is a good chance that all the partners will be audited.
+However, if the IRS does audit the partnership or any of the partners, all the partners will likely be audited.

 Transferring or Terminating a Partnership Interest